yext/answers-search-ui/README.md

   ANSWERS.AnalyticsReporter.report(event)
 ```

-## Click Analytics
+## Custom Analytics Using Data Attributes

+You may add additional, custom analytic events to templates using certain data attributes.
 Click analytics can be attached to an element by adding the `data-eventtype` attribute to the element you want to track clicks for.
 The provided string should be the type of the analytics event.
 You can optionally include metadata inside the `data-eventoptions` attribute, in a JSON format.
 Whenever the element is clicked, an analtyics event with that data will be sent to the server.

 ```html
 <button class="driving-directions-button"